TV OT: TV characters that didn't stand the test of time. Plus, 'American Rust' and what we want to see at the VMAs - Local News 8

 I’m a millennial who remembers when the MTV Video Music Awards was one of the biggest nights of the year.
 And while I wouldn’t say the same is still true, it’s safe to assume they’ll notch more viewers than that repeat of “Beat Bobby Flay” airing on the Food Network and fewer than football.
 With these modest ratings expectations in mind, I modestly present you my hopes for one of the biggest nights of the weekend.

 DO: Nods to MTV’s historic 40 years in existence.
-Hey, Nick Jr. gave us Steve from Blue’s Clues, what if MTV surprised us with Mark, Nina, Alan, Martha and JJ?
+Hey, Nick Jr. gave us Steve from Blue’s Clues, what if MTV surprised us with Mark, Nina, Alan and Martha?
+(JJ Jackson passed away in 2004.)

 DO: Explain to me what a Machine Gun Kelly is.

-Note: This story has been updated to properly identify Cara Cunningham as the maker of the “Leave Britney Alone” viral video.